 Many lenders roll property taxes in with your monthly mortgage payment.
 If this is the case, you could save on your monthly bill if your property taxes have decreased.
-If the tax rate in your area or the current market value of your home has gone down, your property taxes should as well.
+If the tax rate in your area or the current market value of your home have gone down, your property taxes should, as well.
 To find out if you qualify for lower property taxes, request to have your home reassessed by a local government assessor.

 Find Cheaper Homeowners Insurance

-Your homeowners insurance might be part of your monthly payment, which is deposited into your escrow account that the lender uses to pay your insurance, and perhaps your property taxes.
+Your homeowners insurance might be part of your monthly payment, which is deposited into your escrow account that the lender uses to pay your insurance and perhaps your property taxes.
 If this is the case, shopping around for cheaper homeowners insurance could reduce your monthly mortgage costs.

 Rent Out Part of Your Home

 Renting out a room in your home or guesthouse technically won’t lower your mortgage payment, but it will certainly help you afford it.
 Put those funds directly toward your monthly mortgage bill to pay less out of your own wallet.